-Column Type of Storage Description TUPLEDATA Persistent The amount of memory in use to store inline table data.
+Column Type of Storage Description The amount of memory currently in use for temporary storage.
+JAVAUSED Temporary JAVAUNUSED Temporary The maximum amount of Java heap allocated but not currently in use.
+TUPLECOUNT Persistent The number of tuples currently being held in memory.
+TUPLEDATA Persistent The amount of memory in use to store inline table data.
 TUPLEALLOCATED Persistent The amount of memory allocated for table storage.
 This includes the amount in use and any free space currently being held by VoltDB.
 INDEXMEMORY Persistent The approximate amount of memory in use to store indexes.
 STRINGMEMORY Persistent The approximate amount of memory in use for non- inline string and binary storage.
-POOLEDMEMORY Persistent The total amount allocated to pooled memory, including the memory assigned for storing strings, indexes, free lists, and metadata associated with tuple storage.
+POOLEDMEMORY Persistent The total amount allocated to pooled memory, including the memory assigned for storing strings, in-

+Column Type of Storage Description dexes, free lists, and metadata associated with tuple storage.
 RSS All The resident set size for the VoltDB server process.

-You can use periodic calls to the @Statistics system procedure with the "MEMORY" keyword to track your database cluster's memory usage in detail.
-But if you are only looking for an overall picture, VoltDB provides simple graphs at runtime.
+There is also a separate @Statistics selector, COMPACTION, that reports of the results of the compaction process for each table.
+You can use periodic calls to the @Statistics system procedure with the MEMORY and COMPACTION keywords to track your database cluster's memory usage in detail.
+But if you are only looking for an overall picture, the Volt Management Center, a web-based console accessible from the server's HTTP port, provides graphs of both database activity and memory usage at runtime.